 At last your website has been translated and tested.
 You confidently hit the publish button.
 Congratulations!

-Now that the website is live, you need to monitor the traffic coming to it.
+Now that the localized version of your website is live, you need to drive traffic to it with multilingual SEO.

 - How do the foreign language users interact with your website?